Single-pass membrane protein

 The membrane is represented in yellow.

 A single-pass membrane protein also known as single-spanning protein or bitopic protein is a transmembrane protein that spans the lipid bilayer only once.
 These proteins may constitute up to 50% of all transmembrane proteins, depending on the organism, and contribute significantly to the network of interactions between different proteins in cells, including interactions via transmembrane alpha helices.
-They usually include one or several water-soluble domains situated at the different sides of biological membranes, for example in single-pass transmembrane receptors.
+They usually include one or several water-soluble protein domains situated at the different sides of biological membranes, for example in single-pass transmembrane receptors.
 Some of them are small and serve as regulatory or structure-stabilizing subunits in large multi-protein transmembrane complexes, such as photosystems or the respiratory chain.
-More than 2300 single-pass membrane proteins were identified in the human genome.
+More than 2300 single-pass membrane proteins have been identified in the human genome.

 Topology-based classification

-Bitopic proteins are classified into 4 types, depending on their transmembrane topology and location of the transmembrane helix in the amino acid sequence of the protein.
+Bitopic proteins are classified into four types, depending on their transmembrane topology and location of the transmembrane helix in the amino acid sequence of the protein.
 According to Uniprot: